-Originally fourth element OceanPositive products were conceived as a result of recycled ghost nets, turned in to Econyl to use in our swimwear and rashguards.
-We believe looking to the future that the issues that surround the destruction of our seas go far beyond just abandoned fishing nets.
+Originally Fourth Element OceanPositive products were conceived as a result of recycled ghost nets – turned into Econyl to use in our swimwear and rashguards.
+We believe, looking to the future, that the issues that surround the destruction of our seas go far beyond just abandoned fishing nets.
 Being ‘OceanPositive’ spans from not just what we do in the ocean but also what we do in our everyday lives.

 For scuba divers, snorkellers and many other water sport enthusiasts, the ocean is a place of beauty and we must fight to help it survive the impact of human activity.
-At fourth element we are taking small steps everyday to not only improve our products but also to consider the environmental impact of everything that we manufacture.
+At fourth element we are taking small steps everyday to not only improve our products but also to consider the environmental impact of everying that we manufacture.

 Working with organisations such as World Animal Protection, Global Ghost Gear Initiative (GGGI) and Cornwall Seal Group Research Trust in supporting Fathoms Free, our enthusiastic team of wildlife lovers and keen divers regularly help with activities such as beach cleans and retrieving ghost fishing nets.

-Our swimwear range continues to be made from 78% recycled materials, expanding the range to include more Hydroskins, Hydro Leggings and a core range available year upon year.
+Our swimwear range continues to be made from 78% recycled materials, expanding the range to include more Hydroskins, Hydro Leggings and a Core Range available year upon year.
 Each piece of swimwear will come packaged in our new non-plastic bags.
 Made from cassava starch and other renewable resources, it biodegrades in months and can be recycled with paper or on your compost heap.

-All new products will be housed in plastic-free packaging such as our glove range, contained in only recyclable card and rubber bands.
+All new products will be housed in plastic-free packaging such as our glove range, contained in recyclable card and rubber bands.
 We are moving away from plastic postage bags, providing customers with cardboard packaging which can be reused and recycled.